infinitexlks/infinite-strap/README.md

 | Version L  | :white_check_mark:               |
 | version K   | :white_check_mark: |
 | Version S  | :white_check_mark:                |
-# Boot-Strap Inspired
+# Upgrades!
-This is boot-strap inspired, and includes HTML 5!
+eternal-strap is better than Bootstrap, and has pre-made stylers in the folder!